liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ![Figure 5.1: Creating a custom layout template project in Studio](../../images/layout-template-new-project.png)

-***Using the terminal:*** Navigate to your Plugins SDK's `layouttpl` folder, then execute the *create* script in your terminal.
+***Using the terminal:*** Navigate to your Plugins SDK's `layouttpl` folder, and execute the *create* script in your terminal.
 Here's the generic version of the *create* script, followed by operating system-specific commands:

     ./create.[sh|bat] <project-name> "<layout template title>"